Surgery is usually reserved for severe cases of scoliosis with a degree of curvature over 40°-50°.

 Many types of techniques can be used for scoliosis.
 These techniques have some or all of the following in common:

 Spinal fusion surgery involves joining together adjacent vertebrae to result in growth into one solid bone.
 This results in permanent restrictions on certain types of movement.
 The restriction depends on how many bones are fused together.
 Hardware is used to keep the spine in place while the bones fuse together.
+Fusion surgery is only considered in children who are older than 8 years of age.
+It is most likely to be done in adolescents who are close to full growth.

 This is one of the most common surgeries performed for scoliosis.
 This type of surgery is a posterior spinal fusion.
 A metal rod is attached to each side of the spine by using hooks attached to the vertebral bodies.
 The spine is then fused with a piece of bone from the hip area.
 The bone grows in between the vertebrae and holds them together and straight.
 The metal rods attached to the spine help the backbone remain straight while the spinal fusion takes place.